Skip to main content

 Every time your Lexidesk AI receptionist handles a conversation, whether by phone or web chat, it can send an email notification with the full conversation summary.
 You control who on your team gets notified and exactly what types of conversations they hear about.

 You can add as many email addresses as you need.
 By default, every new address receives notifications for all conversations.
-If you want to get more specific, for example sending immigration enquiries to one inbox and family law to another, you can configure routing rules per email address.
+If you want to get more specific, for example sending immigration enquiries to one inbox and family law to another, you can add routing rules to each address.
+Rules on the same address combine, so "new enquiries" plus "family law" means that person only hears about new family-law enquiries.

 How to set up notifications